ishanmanjrekar/cv/index.md

 ---
 ### Side Projects

-**Ongoing**

 [Game Design Bites](https://gamedesignbites.substack.com/)

 Newsletter to share some of my game design insights honed through years of hands-on expertise!

-**Ongoing**

 [Mentoring at ADPList](https://adplist.org/mentors/ishan-manjrekar)

 I try and help people with their doubts and concerns regarding Mobile Games, Game UX, Game Design, or general industry insights.

-**Ongoing**

 [Playstyle Podcast](https://podcasters.spotify.com/pod/show/playstyle)

-The game designer's podcast where players speak.

-Being a game designer for more than a decade, I've worked on games played by billions, but I'm always learning.
-So here's Playstyle, a podcast where I talk to players about the games they love, hate, and everything in between.
+Playstyle, a podcast where I talk to players about the games they love, hate, and everything in between.

-Each episode, I'll chat with a different player to hear their unique perspective on games.

 ---
 # Work Experience